Characterization of digraphs with three complementarity eigenvalues: Families of digraphs in

 {Note that an equivalent construction of the $\theta$-digraph can be made by taking a cycle, and adding a simple path joining two different vertices.}

 These two {types}: $\infty$ and $\theta$ digraphs, are the only strongly connected bicyclic digraphs \cite{Lin2012}.
-These digraphs are fundamental for the results presented in this paper, since every strongly connected digraph with $\#\Pi(D) > 1$ contains one of these digraphs as a subdigraph, as shown in the next Proposition.
+Every {digraph in $\mathcal{SCD}_{t}$ with $t\geq 3$ contains one of these two types of digraphs as a subdigraph, as the next Proposition shows}.

-\begin{prop} If $D$ is a strongly connected digraph different from a cycle, then it has an $\infty$-subdigraph or a $\theta$-subdigraph. {Moreover, $\#\Pi(D) > 1$.} \end{prop} \begin{proof} Since $D$ is strongly connected, it has a cycle $\vec{C_r}$ as a subdigraph, for some integer $r$.
-Since $D$ is not a cycle, {there are vertices $x,y$ in this cycle and} a non-trivial path from $x$ to $y$, with all the arcs not lying in the cycle.
+\begin{prop} If $D$ is a strongly connected digraph different from a cycle {and an isolated vertex (i.e. $D$ belongs to $\mathcal{SCD}_t$ for some $t\geq 3$)}, then it has an $\infty$-subdigraph or a $\theta$-subdigraph. \end{prop} \begin{proof} Since $D$ is strongly connected, it has a cycle $\vec{C_r}$ as a subdigraph, for some integer $r$.
+Since $D$ is not a cycle, there are vertices $x,y$ in this cycle and a non-trivial path from $x$ to $y$, and not all the arcs belongs to $\vec{C_r}$.
 If $x=y$, then $D$ has an infinity digraph as a subdigraph.
-If $x \neq y$ then $D$ has a $\theta$ digraph as a subdigraph. {The fact that $\#\Pi(D) > 1$ follows from item (1) of Theorem~\ref{tm:char}.} \end{proof}
+If $x \neq y$ then $D$ has a $\theta$ digraph as a subdigraph.
+The fact that $\#\Pi(D) > 1$ follows from item (1) of Theorem~\ref{tm:char}. \end{proof}